anakic/querystorm-docs/CSharp/Formatting.md

 	.Format(rng => rng.Interior.ColorIndex = 32)

 ```
-This query achieves the same end result as the previous one, but only takes **0.7s** to complete!

-We can also process different groups with different colors.
-Let's color the rows based on a histogram of values in the `TotalPay` column, so that e.g. people who earn 0-20k get one color, 20k-40k another etc...
-Here's how to do it:
+The `Format` method uses some optimization mechanisms to minimize the amount of calls to Excel, while still achieving the same result.

+This query is about 10x faster than formatting row-by-row.
+In this example, it colors 50k rows in **0.7s**.
+Row-by-row formatting would take **6.5s**.

+In the previous example, we applied a color to one group of rows.
+We can also process multiple groups of rows in the same query.
+For example, let's apply a color based on *TotalPay* brackets:

 ```csharp
 int binSize = 20000;